WHEARobotics/FRC2025/src/sharkbot/README.md

 ## Commands

 The `commands` directory contains the definitions for the robot's commands.
 A command is a small piece of code that performs a specific task.
 For example, the `FireCommand` class is responsible for the sequence of events that occur when the robot's `Shooter` subsystem fires a ball.
 In a simple case, maybe that's just opening a gate, waiting for the ball to clear, and closing the gate.

+## Components

+The `components` directory contains the definitions for the robot's components.
+A component is a small piece of code that performs a specific task.
+For example, the `SwerveModule` class is responsible for controlling a single swerve module on the robot.

 ## Constants